Code-Institute-Submissions/Hockey-Club/README.md

-# Stream One Final Project
-# Castlebar Hockey Club
+# Stream One Final Project - Castlebar Hockey Club

 ## Overview

 ### The aim of this website
 Displays club information and images to websites visitors.
 Gives visitors the aility to enquire for membership or login if they are already a member.
+Using HTMl5, CSS and Bootstrap, the website is aimed to be used on multiple browsers and devices.

 ### How does it work
 This app uses JSON Web Tokens to authenticate users and keep them logged in.
 All the data is consumed from an API hosted on Heroku using AngularJS.
 The site is styled with Bootstrap.